-Here’s something reassuring for young dweebs: the cool kids in middle school don't stay that way.
+We have good news for young dweebs dreading returning to school: The cool kids in middle school don't stay that way.
 According to a longitudinal study that followed a group of American kids for 10 years, from ages 13 to 23, kids who get into minor trouble as 7th and 8th graders become less popular as their peers mature and begin to think things like shoplifting and getting drunk are less cool.

 As noted in the study, published in Child Development, the adolescent use of behaviors such as minor delinquency or precocious romantic involvement to appear mature or "cool" among peers has long been recognized in both research and popular culture, from Rebel Without a Cause to Mean Girls.
 Unfortunately for the cool kids, the social cachet of rebellion doesn't last.